CALL FOR PAPERS - NEW DEADLINE: 28 February 2021

 - The role of audiences, music journalists and critics in creating, fostering and challenging heroes, canons and cults

 - The role of sexual abuse in the construction of musical canons and stardom

 - Digital archives as tools for the pluralisation of stardom constructions and the construction of alternative music histories

 - Places of remembrance, intangible cultural heritage and musical canons

 - Museums and exhibitions as tools for the making of local heroes and the construction of musical canons

 - Impacts of COVID-19 on processes of musical canonisation and marginalisation

 Abstracts should include theoretical framework, methodology and a “key word” line.

-Decisions on the acceptance of the proposals will be announced by end of April 2020.
+Decisions on the acceptance of the proposals will be announced by mid-April 2021.

 Complimentary funding is available for students and scholars in academic precarity upon acceptance of the proposal and application (if they are able to travel to Reichenau/Rax according to Covid-19 global travel restrictions in effect in August 2021).
 For more information on the funding application, please visit our website!